catullus/ima-metadata-robot/proto-merge-weather.md

 After charting, these two cities look VERY different despite being at the same latitude of 35 degrees.
 We look at the figure and our gut tells us that there’s no way Oakland (red) can be roughly TWICE as hot as Tangiers, Morocco (blue)!

-Said another way, Tangiers doesn’t feel like a place that would be 30 degrees Fahrenheit on average throughout the year.
+Said another way, Tangiers doesn’t feel like a place that would be 30 degrees Fahrenheit on average throughout the year (i.e. always frozen).
 What little info and experience we have suggests that Tangiers should be warmer than Oakland throughout the year, but certainly not cooler.